simon409/elektron1.0/README.md

-# Tech Store Website
+# Elektron Website

-This is a tech store website built with Next.js, Tailwind CSS, Stripe, and Strapi.
+This is a store website built with Next.js, Tailwind CSS, Stripe, and Strapi.

 ## Features

-- Browse and search for tech products
+- Browse and search for products
 - Add products to the shopping cart
 - Checkout using Stripe for secure payments
 - Manage products and inventory using Strapi CMS